maxxiimo/the-front-end-manifesto/chp5-mobile-foundation.md

 \- [Behind the speed: Basecamp mobile][Basecamp Mobile]

-Between [Chapter 6][] and [Chapter 7][] we will explore all three plans of attack, and depending on the situation, after finishing these chapters you will have a solution for whatever your projects needs are.
+Through [Chapter 6][] and [Chapter 8][] we will explore all three plans of attack, and depending on the situation, after finishing these chapters you will have a solution for whatever your projects needs are.

 > Create a product, don’t re-imagine one for small screens.
 Great mobile products are created, never ported.